This research project aimed to explore how Early Years leadership might look through a Froebelian lens.

 Project website

-• systematically review three bodies of literature in order to gather insights about EY leadership as seen through a Froebelian lens
+- systematically reviewed three bodies of literature in order to gather insights about EY leadership as seen through a Froebelian lens

-• deliver a series of stand-alone online workshops for global EY leaders who identify as taking a Froebelian approach.
-At least 50 EY leaders will participate across at least three online workshops, all of which will be recorded, transcribed and thematically analysed.
-The workshops will give participants the opportunity to critically reflect on leadership in EY through a Froebelian lens.
+- delivered a series of stand-alone online workshops for global EY leaders who identify as taking a Froebelian approach.
+At least 50 EY leaders participated across at least three online workshops, all of which were recorded, transcribed and thematically analysed.
+The workshops gave participants the opportunity to critically reflect on leadership in EY through a Froebelian lens.

 Dr Mona Sakr, project lead